The New World Fellows Program 2015

 - Reimagine the conventional understanding of scholarship; Instead of simple career promotion, the New World Fellows Program bolsters institutional sustainability in underserved communities and serves as a catalyst for building long-term community leadership.

-The Fellowship is open to full-time, first year, sophomore, and junior Skidmore students with demonstrated high financial need (estimated family contribution of less than $5,550) and in good academic standing (above a 2.00 GPA).
+The Fellowship is open to full-time first year and sophomore Skidmore students with a demonstrated high financial need (estimated family contribution of less than $5,700) and in good academic standing (above a 2.00 GPA).
 All students who have legal status allowing for earned income in the U.S. can apply.
 There is a preference for students who are permanent residents of New York City, but in any case, students must live in NYC to participate.
 Preference will be given to first-year and sophomore students who apply.

 Students will be selected based on the following criteria: